ArminBaz/SR-IS/README.md

-# LinearRL - Python Implementation
+# SR-IS - Successor Representation with Importance Sampling
-This repository is the code accompanying ["Armin's amazing future publication"](https://scholar.google.com/citations?user=CvlkhhwAAAAJ&hl=en).
+This repository is the code accompanying ["Efficient Learning of Predictive Maps for Flexible Planning"](https://osf.io/preprints/psyarxiv/ak57f).

 ## Introduction
 Everything should be self-contained inside of this repo.
 If you have any troubles running the code or if you have any quesstions you can reach out to me via email or make a GitHub issue.